A guide for family and friends

 People become dependent on opioids in different ways.
 Some people develop a dependence when they are prescribed medicines that contain opioids, while others become dependent after using drugs for enjoyment and pleasure.
 Not everyone who uses opioids (for whatever reason) will become dependent on them, but some do.

-People use opioids for different reasons, and using opioids is very different to being dependent or addicted to them.
+People use opioids for different reasons, and using opioids is very different to being dependent on or addicted to them.
 So, when should you be concerned about someone’s opioid use?
 The short answer is: when their use is increasing in dose and/or frequency; is affecting their behaviour; or they feel like they can’t stop using opioids.

 Dependence happens when a person finds it hard to live normally without opioids because their body has become used to having the drug in their system.
 This is different from when a person finds it hard to function because of pain and treats the pain (under medical direction) with opioids.